Spoiler alert: yes, it can.

 Rental restrictions are not the same across all associations in the United States.
 Generally, the important condition is that your HOA’s rules and regulations don’t go against the law.
 To illustrate, let’s take a look at some samples of rental restrictions in an HOA:

-An HOA that allows property owners to rent out their houses can create rules against short-term rentals.
+An HOA that allows property owners to rent out their houses can create rules against managing short-term rentals.
 For instance, an HOA can prohibit Airbnb rentals that don’t meet their minimum rental period of 30 or 90 days.

 Commercial Rental Restrictions

 If you’re planning on using your property for commercial purposes, for instance, to rent it out as an office, be sure to obtain permission from your HOA board.
 It’s common for HOAs to prohibit commercial use because of the traffic that it brings.
-Instead, purchase a unit in a commercial area, and hire a commercial property management company to help you get it off the ground.
+Instead, purchase a unit in a commercial area, and hire commercial property management services to help you get it off the ground.

 Nightly Rental Restrictions